k0retux/fuddly/docs/source/data_model.rst

   - ``MH.Attr.Separator``: Used to distinguish a separator.
 Some disruptors can leverage this attribute to perform their alteration.

-  The current specific attributes are:

-  - ``MH.Attr.TriggerLast``: This attribute can be set directly through the keyword ``trigger_last``.
-Refer to it for details.

   .. note:: Most of the generic stateful disruptors will recursively
 	    set the attributes ``MH.Attr.Determinist`` and ``MH.Attr.Finite``